Analysis | As he reaches 3,000 strikeouts, Max Scherzer is immaculate — and nearly perfect, too

-Few pitchers in history could begin a start against a potential playoff team feeling all but certain they would make history, as Scherzer did when he started against the Padres while six strikeouts away from 3,000.
-Fewer, and perhaps in recent memory only Scherzer, could seize the moment so completely that merely recording his 3,000th strikeout almost qualified as a disappointment.
+Few pitchers in history could begin a start against a potential playoff team feeling all but certain they would make history as Scherzer did when he started against the Padres while six strikeouts away from 3,000.
+Fewer — and perhaps in recent years only Scherzer — could seize the moment so completely that merely recording his 3,000th strikeout almost qualified as a disappointment.
 The only thing better than becoming the 19th pitcher in MLB history to accumulate 3,000 strikeouts would have been throwing the 24th perfect game in history on the same day.
 He nearly did both.

 “Stuff like that, it’s just a different level of execution and heartbeat,” Dodgers Manager Dave Roberts said.